xizou/xizou.github.io/_posts/2017-07-28-link-gfortran-to-abaqus.md

 - `-mP2OPT_hpo_vec_divbyzero=F` Seems for dealing with divided by zero.
 No reference found yet.
 Simply remove it.
 - `-WB` Turns a compile-time bounds check into a warning.
 Normally, compile-time bounds checks are errors.
 This is a relaxation of the code strictness, we can remove it or replace with `-Warray-bounds`.

+If one would like to use the free form file format of Fortran 90, add the `-ffree-form` flag.

+If optimization is desired to accelerate the code, add the `-O3` flag at one's own risk.

+Besides, adding `-fcray-pointer` flag will allow the use of C-like pointers in Fortran.

 ## Second step: linking

 After correction, the compilation error would gone but linking error occurs: